mazi76erX2/vault/vault/DEPLOYMENT_CHECKLIST.md

 # 🚀 DEPLOYMENT CHECKLIST

-Use this checklist to ensure a smooth deployment of HICO Vault.
+Use this checklist to ensure a smooth deployment of  Vault.

 ---